Collaborative Regression of Expressive Bodies using Moderation: Experiments

-\qheading{Ablation for moderators:} \Tab{tab:ehf_ablative} compares \modelname to naive whole-body regression (no body-part experts) and the ``copy-paste'' fusion strategy \cite{Choutas2020_expose,rong2020frankmocap}.
-The naive version does not benefit from the expertize of the part experts. ``Copy-paste'' fusion can lead to erroneous hand/face orientation inference, since the respective experts lack global context.
-Moreover, estimating whole-body shape from a face image is not always reliable, \eg when a person faces away from the camera (\fig{fig:experts_confidence}). \modelname gracefully fuses ``global'' body and ``local'' part features with its moderators.
+\qheading{Ablation for moderators:} \Tab{tab:ehf_ablative} compares \modelname to naive whole-body regression (no body-part experts) and the \cameraReady{``copy-paste''} fusion strategy. \cameraReady{The latter copies pose parameters from the part experts (see \cite{Choutas2020_expose,rong2020frankmocap}), as well as shape parameters from the face expert, to the whole body.}

-\qheading{Ablation for gendered shape prior on \threedpw \cite{vonmarcard_eccv_2018_3dpw}:} By removing our gendered-shape loss, the \paalignment-\VtoV error increases from $50.9$ to $51.7$ mm.
-A similar qualitative ablation can be seen in \fig{fig:gender_shape_prior}; learned implicit reasoning about gender leads to more realistic \threeD body shapes.
-Note that \smplX's shared shape space for the whole body, lets all body parts -- especially the face -- contribute to body shape.
+The naive version does not benefit from the expertise of the part experts. ``Copy-paste'' fusion can lead to erroneous hand/face orientation inference, since the respective experts lack global context.
+Moreover, estimating whole-body shape from a face image is not always reliable, \eg when a person faces away from the camera (\fig{fig:experts_confidence}). \modelname fuses ``global'' body and ``local'' part features with its moderators. \tdv{ In this way, it estimates more accurate \threeD bodies and is more robust to challenging ambiguities (blur, occlusion) than existing whole-body regressors, especially on stricter metrics without Procrustes alignment.}\\ \qheading{Ablation for ``gendered'' shape loss on \threedpw \cite{vonmarcard_eccv_2018_3dpw}:} By removing our ``gendered'' shape loss, the \paalignment-\VtoV error increases from $50.9$ to $51.7$ mm.
+A qualitative ablation is shown in \fig{fig:gender_shape_prior}; learned implicit reasoning about gender gives more realistic body shapes. \smplX's shared shape space for the whole body lets parts contribute to the whole. \textbf{Parts-only:} For completeness, we use standard benchmarks for body-only, face-only, and hand-only evaluation.